Digital Fabrication Lab at Arlington High School utilizes 2D and

 including custom orders and customer service.

 designed, fabricated, and marketed include, but are not limited

 to, single and multicolor vinyl decals, 3D printed items, 2D

-plasma cut metal, and custom metal fabrication projects on a
+plasma cut metal, Cad Cut and thermal pressed garments, and custom metal fabrication projects on a

 small or large scale.
 As space allows, more variety will be